Spiced Bone Broth ChocoLatte

 I started out thinking of combining bone broth with a medicinal mushroom – perhaps reishi to be sipped before bed – particularly good if you’ve been feeling under the weather and sleeping badly.
 But then this spiced, creamy, oiled-up cup of chocolatey bone broth caught my eye, and I knew I had to give it a go.
 Sadly, I don’t live in New York, and am unlikely to pop into Brodo’s in the East Village any time soon.
 But I do have spices and chocolate in my cupboard, and a huge cup of piping hot bone broth on hand.

 Brodo’s call it The Swiss Mister.
 I call it absolutely delicious.
 Here’s what you need.

 350 ml chicken *bone broth

-Buzz with a handheld frother to mix really well.
-If you haven’t got one of these, whizz your ingredients in a blender, NutriBullet, or NutriNinja.
+Buzz with a handheld frother to give everything one final mix.
+If you haven’t got one of these, whizz your ingredients in a blender, NutriBullet or NutriNinja.
 Last resort is a fork – although you’ll end up with an oily moustache each time you sip.

 To serve, pour your Spiced Bone Broth Chocolatte into your favourite cup, and top with a dusting of cocoa powder.

 * I’ve seen Bone Broth in Pret-a-manger, but based on their brief ingredients list of meat extract, bone extract and vegetable extract I kept on searching.

 I’ve recently tasted delicious broth from Osius, Bone Broth Company who deliver online at www.osiusbonebroth.co.uk.